Moonaz023/Enterprise-Resource-Planning/README.md

 - **User-Friendly Design**: Intuitive interface for effortless navigation and use.
 - **Enhanced Security**: Advanced security features to protect your business data.

+### System Design Overview

+The **EnterpriseHub** platform follows a microservices architecture to ensure scalability, flexibility, and performance.
+Each service operates independently, allowing for better modularity and the ability to scale specific components of the system as the business grows.

+#### Core Microservices

+The project is composed of several key microservices, each responsible for a distinct business function:

+- **AccountsDue**: Manages accounts receivable and payable.
+- **AiTest**: Provides AI-based features for business insights and smart recomendation.
+- **BusinessOverview**: Offers an aggregated view of business performance through dashboards and reports.
+- **CustomerManagement**: Handles customer data, including lead management, support, and engagement.
+- **ProductAndServices**: Manages products, services,Production and associated inventory.
+- **RawMaterials**: Tracks and manages raw materials, ensuring production efficiency.
+- **SalesAndOrders**: Oversees sales processing, order management, and invoicing.

+Each of these microservices is hosted on separate servers to ensure optimal performance and scalability.
+This separation enables the system to handle large volumes of requests by distributing the load across multiple servers, ensuring no single service becomes a bottleneck.

+#### Key Modules

+To facilitate communication between the microservices and manage system-wide concerns like security and load balancing, several additional modules are employed:

+- **API Gateway**: Acts as the single entry point for all client requests, routing them to the appropriate microservices.
+This also allows for easier monitoring, logging, and rate-limiting of incoming requests.

+- **Discovery Server (Eureka)**: This server is responsible for service discovery, enabling microservices to dynamically register themselves and discover other services.
+It allows for easy scaling and resilience, as new instances of services can be added or removed without manual intervention.

+- **Security Service**: This module ensures that all requests are authenticated and authorized.
+It leverages JWT (JSON Web Token) for secure authentication, ensuring that only authorized users have access to sensitive endpoints.

+#### Load Balancing with OpenFeign

+**OpenFeign** is used for inter-service communication within the platform.
+It simplifies REST client calls and allows for transparent load balancing between microservices.
+By leveraging OpenFeign alongside **Eureka Discovery**, the system dynamically balances the load between multiple instances of the same microservice, improving reliability and performance.
+This ensures that no single instance is overwhelmed with requests, leading to higher availability.

 ## Requirements

 - **Java 17**